josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 pubDate: "Aug 21, 2025"
 ---

 Many startups pour massive amounts of money into building highly resilient infrastructure from day one.
-Among the first hires, is a DevOps engineer who spends weeks writing Terraform or Helm code that no one else fully understands—or dares to touch.
-A few more weeks go by deploying everything to AWS, and by the time the environment is up, it still lacks observability, environments, etc. Meanwhile, the startup has already spent thousands before the engineering team can even start shipping features.
+A DevOps engineer spends weeks writing Terraform or Helm code that no one else fully understands—or dares to touch.
+By the time the production environment is up, it still lacks observability, environments, etc. Meanwhile, the startup has already spent thousands before the engineering team can even start shipping features.

 I find it funny how so much energy is often poured into infrastructure, yet code quality often gets neglected.
 My take on infrastructure: start lean, measure usage, then upgrade only when data shows a bigger setup is required.